krautech/Carto_Updater_Docs/USB_Updating.md

 ## Step 3) Choose Firmware to Flash
 > [!NOTE]
-> Your CANBUS bitrare (if configured on your host device) should be detected and displayed.
+> If you plan on using CANBUS, Your CANBUS bitrate (if configured on your host device) should be detected and displayed.
 You should flash your cartographer with MATCHING bitrate firmware.

 You can pick any of these, however to remain detected you should match your bitrare.
 You can flash USB if youd like to use cartographer via USB however, as bitrate doesnt matter.
 ![Screenshot 2024-08-11 141443](https://github.com/user-attachments/assets/6ad85f9a-3aba-466b-b483-e2ff23550a71)